aryanrada/aryanrada/README.md

 ===============================

 * ✉️  You can contact me at [Gmail](mailto:aryanradadiya18@gmail.com)
-* 🧠  I’m currently learning Data Analytics
+* 🧠  I’m currently pursuing Data Analytics.